 Many parents worry about the eating habits of their children.
 What if the child eats only fast food and can ruin their digestion?
 Talk to your child about balanced nutrition and the need for protein at every meal.

 - Social life

 Worrying about new friends of a kid is normal.
 We are very much influenced by the community we live in and the people we usually spend time with.
-The first few weeks may be a lonely time for a child who is living away from home for the first time as they adjust to campus, classes and new people.
+The first few weeks may be a lonely time for a child living away from home for the first time as they adjust to campus, classes, and new people.